roni-kreinin/turtlebot4_manual/electrical/rpi4.md

 ---
-sort: 3
+sort: 2
 ---

 # Raspberry Pi 4B

-Connection with RPi is through the large 40 pin connector and through a short USB-B cable.
-The USB-B type cable enables communication to 4 USB-C ports on the UI board.
+ The TurtleBot 4 connects the Raspberry Pi with the [User Interface Board](pcba.md) through a 40 pin connector and a USB 3.0 (Type B) cable.
+The USB 3.0 type cable enables communication to 4 USB-C ports on the UI board, while the ribbon cable passes the 40 GPIO pins of the Raspberry Pi through to the UI Board.
-The ribbon cable connecting the two stretches out from the Left of the board as seen here and bends upwards to connect to the 40-pin on the UI board.

 <figure class="aligncenter">
     <img src="media/ribbon_cable.png" alt="TurtleBot 4 40-pin" style="width: 80%"/>